newagehardcore/infocloud/project.md

 ## 1. Project Overview

-This project is a full-stack news aggregation application designed to collect, analyze, and display news from various RSS feeds and external news APIs.
-The frontend, built with React, features a dynamic 3D tag cloud for exploring topics with category- and bias-based filters.
-The backend, using Node.js and Express, manages data retrieval, storage, keyword extraction, and bias analysis, serving data to the frontend via RESTful APIs.
+This project is a full-stack news aggregation application designed to collect, analyze, and display news exclusively from various RSS feeds.
+The frontend, built with React, features a dynamic 3D tag cloud for exploring topics.
+The backend, using Node.js and Express, manages RSS feed retrieval, storage, keyword extraction/processing, and serves this processed data to the frontend via RESTful APIs.

 **Technologies:**

 *   **Frontend:** React, CSS
 *   **Backend:** Node.js, Express
-*   **Data:** JSON
+*   **Data:** JSON (from RSS feeds)
-*   **APIs:** External News APIs (e.g., News API, Google News), RSS Feeds
+*   **APIs:** RSS Feeds

 **Core Design:**

-*   **Microservice-inspired:** Backend services are modular (e.g., `rssService`, `newsApiService`).
+*   **Modular Backend:** Backend services handle specific tasks (e.g., `rssService`, `wordProcessingService`).
 *   **Data-driven:** News data is the central element.
 *   **Client-Server:** Clear separation between frontend and backend.